 - Freshly chopped cilantro

-In a large non-stick skillet, add 1 tsp of coconut oil, spread to coat.
+In a large non-stick skillet, add 1 teaspoon of coconut oil, spread to coat.
 Add frozen cauliflower rice.
 Shake pan to form a single layer.
 Place lid on the skillet and “steam for 3-4 minutes”.

-Meanwhile, In a large pot melt 1 tbsp coconut oil.
+Meanwhile, In a large pot melt 1 tablespoon coconut oil.
 Then add onions, garlic, and ginger.
 Saute for a few minutes, once fragrant add the curry powder.
 Continue to cook for 2-3 minutes more.

 Then add the coconut milk, diced tomatoes, and salt.
 Then add shrimp.
 Simmer until shrimp are cooked through and pink.